-A living trust is a legal entity you (the grantor) establish during your lifetime to hold your assets.
-After your death, this trust then dictates how those assets should be distributed.
+A living trust is a legal entity you (the grantor) establish to hold your assets during your lifetime.
+After your death, this trust dictates how those assets should be distributed.
 As the creator of this living trust, you can appoint an individual or institution (trustee) to manage it for the future benefit of your beneficiaries.

-There are two main types of living trusts: irrevocable trusts and revocable trusts.
+There are two main types of trusts: irrevocable trusts and revocable trusts.

-This article describes the differences and advantages of revocable vs irrevocable trusts, and can help you decide which type of living trust is right for you.
+This article describes the differences and advantages of revocable vs. irrevocable trusts.
+It can help you decide which type of living trust is right for you.

-What is the difference between a revocable and irrevocable trusts?
+What is the difference between revocable and irrevocable trusts?